Grapefruit Juice Makes Anti-Cancer Drug More Effective at Lower Doses

 “Grapefruit juice, and drugs with a similar mechanism, can significantly increase blood levels of many drugs, but this has long been considered an overdose hazard,” said Dr. Ezra Cohen, study director and cancer specialist at the University of Chicago Medicine.
 “Instead, we wanted to see if grapefruit juice can be used in a controlled fashion to increase the availability and efficacy of sirolimus.”

 At the beginning of the study, sirolimus was administered to patients at low doses.
-Dosage was gradually increased to find out how much of the drug brings not only the most anti-cancer benefits but also the least amount side effects.
+Dosage was gradually increased to find out how much of the drug brings not only the most anti-cancer benefits but also the least amount of side effects.

-For the sirolimus only group, the optimum dose was 90 milligrams per week.
+For the sirolimus-only group, the optimum dose was 90 milligrams per week.
 However, at 45 milligrams per week, the drug causes nausea and diarrhea, prompting the group to lower their dosage.

-For those taking sirolimus with grapefruit juice, the effective dosage was between 25 and 35 milligrams per week, while the group which took the drug with ketoconazole needed only 16 milligrams per week to get the benefits.
+For those taking sirolimus with grapefruit juice, the effective dosage was between 25 and 35 milligrams per week, while the group that took the drug with ketoconazole needed only 16 milligrams per week to get the benefits.

 Scientists explained that grapefruit juice prevents enzymes in the digestive system from breaking down sirolimus for a few days.
 Researchers favored grapefruit juice over ketoconazole because it is non-toxic and does not carry the risk of overdose.